 Kale needs lots of sunshine to keep its chlorophyll running, so aim for about 6 to 8 hours of light per day.
-Place the pot of kale in a window that gets lots of sunlight.
-South-facing windows are your best bet.
+You can supply the light your kale needs either through natural sunlight or a grow light.

 NOTE: Like any chemical, be sure to store your fertilizer away from children or pets.